-“Low molecular weight” takes peptides to the next level.
+“Low molecular weight” takes peptides to the next level of high quality.
 Simply stated: it’s the gold standard for collagen supplements.
 It’s what you want to see on your label to ensure you can easily absorb the collagen peptides.

 Step 3: Find the Best Collagen Source

-The main four sources of collagen are marine (fish, usually), pig (porcine), cow (bovine), and chicken.
+The four main sources of collagen are pig (porcine), fish (marine), chicken, and cow (bovine).